 It's a wearable face-off

-Android Wear doesn't want you to spend too much time with it.
-Features wise, there's plenty to get to grips with including standalone calling and 3G on some models plus Wi-Fi support so you don't need Bluetooth on all the time.
+Features wise, there's plenty to get to grips with including standalone calling and 3G on some models like the LG Watch Sport plus Wi-Fi support so you don't need Bluetooth on all the time.
 Google's services are second to none, too - Maps, Voice, Gmail and the like.
+Both also offer the ability to make purchases from your wrist with Android Pay and Samsung Pay available in select countries

-You can connect Tizen to Wi-Fi too and there is a Gear S2 3G which allows it to be used as a standalone device, for instance with AT&T's NumberSync.
+You can connect Tizen to Wi-Fi too and the Gear S3 Frontier has LTE which allows it to be used as a standalone device, for instance with AT&T's NumberSync.
 It's not perfect, though.

 Cosmetically, the interface is a little cartoonish and Samsung's own services won't always stand up to Google's.
 Voice memos, in particular, are disappointing though for instance, you can get HERE Maps for Tizen which is a pretty good alternative.
 Speaking of apps...